Muslims in Asia celebrate Eid al-Adha with sacrifice festival and traditional feast

 “I invite Muslims to live the message of simplicity that is preached in Hajj, to always be humble and not be mesmerized by the attraction of temporary worldly riches,” Anwar said, “Let’s not deviate from this goal.
 The world should be a bridge to the eternal land.”

+In the capital, Dhaka, a prominent imam led a gathering on the Supreme Court grounds where 35,000 men and women participated.

+Millions of cattle were slaughtered across the country to celebrate the day.

-Associated Press writer Eileen Ng in Kuala Lumpur, Malaysia, contributed to this report.
+Associated Press writers Eileen Ng in Kuala Lumpur, Malaysia, Rishi Lekhi in New Delhi and Julhas Alam in Dhaka, Bangladesh, contributed to this report.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.